home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 7. Finally, select **Finish**.
    - Now you're brought to the Home Assistant web interface.
 If some of your devices were discovered and set up automatically, this default dashboard may already show some of your devices.

-{% include getting-started/next_step.html step="Concepts & Terminology" link="/getting-started/concepts-terminology/" %}
+{% include getting-started/next_step.html step="Edit the dashboard" link="/getting-started/onboarding_dashboard/" %}